myscale/ChatData/README.md

 #### *[NEW]* Table `wiki.Wikipedia`

 ChatData also provides you access to Wikipedia, a large knowledge base that contains about 36 million paragraphs under 5 million wiki pages.
-The knowlegde base is a snapshot on 2022-12.
+The knowledge base is a snapshot on 2022-12.

 You can query from this table with the public account [here](#data-schema).